 During August I was pleased to guest-blog a three-part series of articles on health reform ahead of the 2014 Fall Health 2.0 conference.
 In that series we looked at the link between health and politics, opposing drivers, and health insurance issues all relating to health reform.

 Now, we will examine the ways in which location can reflect differing opinions among healthcare professionals.
-In addition to reading about the process, you can explore the data yourself!

 Health reform on a map

 In the interactive map below we have a color range which shows the number of impressions of a piece of text content in Twitter, ranging from 580 people (in a light shade of yellow) through to a massive 1 471 975 people (in a dark shade of blue).

 - Try clicking on a dot, to reveal the message shared and the role type of a healthcare professional (where known).

 - You can zoom into a location using your mouse-wheel or alternately use the + and – buttons at the top left of the Figure.